PeilinzhongZ/Go-Dapp-Auction/README.md

 ### Auctioneer
 1. Post item info such as description, phote, end time and starting price, etc. to the blockchain.
     > Midpoint--before 04/22
 2. Determine the winner and post the final result of auction, winner info, to the blockchain.
-(Determine when 6 blocks are created after end time)
+(Determine when canonical chain 6 blocks advance than side chian after end time)

 ### Bidder
 1. Find all auction available (before end time) in blockchain.